-Plantation Operating Costs.
-For the three months ended March 31, 2013 and 2012, we recorded Plantation Operating Costs from the operations of the farms of \$570,156 and \$172,437, respectively.
-This increase was mostly related to a work force reduction and a one-time charge of \$547,000 for severance costs.
-This charge was offset by a reduction in farming costs at our Mexico farms.
+Plantation (Farm) Operating Costs.
+For the three and six months ended June 30, 2013 we recorded Plantation Operating Costs from the operations of the farms of \$47,677 and \$617,833 as compared with \$198,460 and \$351,244 for the same periods in 2012.
+The decrease in the second quarter was mostly related to a work force reduction, no new planting of Jatropha trees in Mexico and the scaling back of a portion of our operations.
+However, the first quarter increased as compared to the related period in the prior year.
+This increase was mostly related to a one-time charge of \$547,000 for severance costs which was also offset by the reduction in farming costs mentioned above.
+We anticipate these costs will increase as we scale up our biomass operations in Mexico.

 Other Income/Expense.
-Interest expense for the three months ended March 31, 2013 increased to \$216,775 from \$192,800 in the same quarter in 2012 as a result of the larger mortgage related to the third farm that we acquired in October 2012.
+Interest expense for the three and six months ended June 30, 2013 increased to \$241,651 and \$458,406 from \$215,327 and \$408,127 in the same periods in 2012 as a result of the larger mortgages related to the third farm that we acquired in October 2011.

 Income (Loss) from Discontinued Operations.
-No gains/losses from discontinued operations were recognized during the three months ended March 31, 2013 and \$2,038 in losses was recognized in the three months ended March 31, 2012.
+No gains/losses from discontinued operations were recognized during the three and six months ended June 30, 2013.
+During the three-month period ended June 30, 2012, we recognized a gain from discontinued operations of \$340 and for the six-month period ended June 30, 2012, we recognized a loss from discontinued operations of \$1,698.
 The income or loss from discontinued operations principally relates to foreign currency exchange rate gains or losses on liabilities associated with our former bio-pharmaceutical business, which are denominated in euros.

 Net loss attributable to the non-controlling interest.
 Our Mexico farm operations are owned through GCE Mexico I, LLC, a Delaware limited liability company ("GCE Mexico").
 We own 50% of the common membership interests of GCE Mexico and one investor currently owns the other 50% of the common membership interests.
-The proceeds from the sale of the preferred membership units, and from subsequent capital contributions, have been used to fund the operations of Asideros Globales Corporativo 2 ("Asideros 2"), each of which have acquired land in Mexico that, collectively, constitute our first two Jatropha farms.
+The proceeds from the sale of the preferred membership units, and from subsequent capital contributions, have been used to fund the operations of Asideros Globales Corporativo 1 ("Asideros 1") and Asideros Globales Corporativo 2 ("Asideros 2"), each of which have acquired land in Mexico that, collectively, constitute our first two Jatropha farms.
 Asideros Globales Corporativo 3 ("Asideros 3") acquired our third farm in October 2011, but had no impact on the results of our operations.
 GCEH directly owns 1% of Asideros 1, Asideros 2 and Asideros 3, and the balance is owned by GCE Mexico.
-Accordingly, we own 50.5% of Asideros 1, Asideros 1, Asideros 6 and Asideros 3 either directly or through our common membership interest in GCE Mexico.
+Accordingly, we own 50.5% of Asideros 1, Asideros 2 and Asideros 3 either directly or through our common membership interest in GCE Mexico.
 As such, our consolidated financial statements include the accounts of the Asideros farm entities.
-Under GCE Mexico's LLC Agreement, the net loss allocated from these entities to GCE Mexico is then further allocated to the members of GCE Mexico have been further allocated to the preferred membership interest.
+Under GCE Mexico's LLC Agreement, the net loss allocated from these entities to GCE Mexico is then further allocated to the members of GCE Mexico according to the investment balances.
+Accordingly, since the common membership interest did not make a capital contribution, all of the losses allocated to GCE Mexico have been further allocated to the preferred membership interest.
 The net loss attributable to the non-controlling interest in the accompanying Consolidated Statement of Operations represents the allocation of the net loss of GCE Mexico to the preferred membership interests.